Elenalalala/web_scraping_hackathon/README.md

 - Deployment: Netlify, Heroku

 ## key features.
-- Developed a NoSQL database (MongoDB) to store data on stocks
+- Web scraper that scraps financial data from the reputable Wall Street Journal Markets site in real-time
-- Implemented a web scraper that scraps financial data from the reputable Wall Street Journal Markets site to be populated into the database
+- NoSQL database (MongoDB) which stores data retrieved/updated in the past three hours for a caching-like behaviour which improves app performance
-- Implementated an algorithm within the web scraper to scrap for different key metrics depending on the industry of the stock
+- Algorithm within the web scraper to scrap for different key metrics depending on the industry of the stock
-- Designed a user friendly and easy-to-use frontend interface that allows users to add and remove stocks of interest
+- Interactive and easy-to-use frontend interface that allows users to add and remove stocks of interest
-- Implemented an algorithm to sort displayed stocks by industry for easy comparison
+- Algorithm in the frontend to sort displayed stocks by industry for easy comparison by user
-- Implemented a frontend interface that supports viewing on multiple window sizes
+- Dynamic frontend interface that supports viewing on computer and phone screen sizes

 ## how to use.
 - Pick a stock from the dropdown menu at the top of the navigation bar